jenniferarias414/python-automation-labs/README.md

 This repository contains mini-projects built while learning Python automation fundamentals.

-Each folder focuses on a practical automation concept using small, hands-on projects that simulate real-world tasks such as file handling, data transformation, reporting, scheduling, and workflow reliability.
+Each folder focuses on a practical automation concept using small, hands-on projects that simulate real-world tasks such as file handling, data transformation, reporting, scheduling, notifications, and workflow reliability.

 The goal is to build clean, professional projects that reinforce Python skills while connecting them to data engineering and analytics use cases.